How to never miss your medication: Medisafe App Review

 Any platform or database service loses its appeal if you can’t share information, and this is where the Medisafe app itself could do better.
 The app’s reporting functionality is not easy to navigate:

-• There is a report page but all you can do from here is export data to Excel (for all medications or a specific one in a daily, weekly, monthly or annual report format).
+• There is a report page, but from here, you can only export data to Excel (for all medications or a specific one in a daily, weekly, monthly, or annual report format).

 • From the measurements page, you can create a status report (in PDF format) and select the recipient you wish to send it to – yourself or your nominated doctor (if you allow access to your contacts and email account).
-For this report, you can select the From/To dates and medications you want to include.
-The report is sent instantly and incorporates your adherence (whether you have taken or missed medication) as well as any notes associated with your schedule.
+Select the From/To dates and medications you want to include for this report.
+The report is sent instantly and incorporates your adherence (whether you have taken or missed medication) and any notes associated with your schedule.

-I would recommend that if you do want to export any data from what you have entered, you use the Medisafe Patient Portal as the reports here are much more comprehensive.
-You just use the same credentials you used in the smartphone app in the web browser.
+If you want to export any data from what you entered, use the Medisafe Patient Portal, as the reports here are much more comprehensive.
+To access it, use the credentials you used to access the smartphone app and the web browser.

 doctor checking smartphone